citeli/NewsPortal/README.md

 * Dependency Injection
 * Layers division by responsability
 * MVC pattern for presentation

-TODO
+* Mapper
-* Upload by WCF webservice
+* WCF services to save data in repository
-* Deploy and publish on azure service